xytovl/steam-runtime-tools/bin/logger.md

     **--filename** in the **--log-directory**.
     If this is done, it is likely to lead to unintended results and potentially loss of log messages during log rotation.

+**--mkfifo**
+:   Instead of carrying out logging, create a **fifo**(7) (named pipe)
+    in a subdirectory of any appropriate location, write its path to standard output followed by a newline and exit.
+    This option cannot be combined with any other options.
+    It is primarily intended for use in portable shell scripts, to avoid relying on external **mktemp**(1) and **mkfifo**(1) commands.
+    If the fifo is successfully created, the caller is responsible for deleting both the fifo itself and its parent directory after use.
+    If **srt-logger** fails to create a fifo, no cleanup is required.
+    The current implementation for this option creates a subdirectory with a random name in either **$XDG_RUNTIME_DIR**, **$TMPDIR** or **/tmp**, similar to **mktemp -d**, then creates the fifo inside that subdirectory.
+    If one of those directories cannot hold fifo objects, **srt-logger** will show a warning and fall back to the next.

 **--no-auto-terminal**
 :   Don't copy logged messages to the terminal, if any.